buzinas/tslint-eslint-rules/CONTRIBUTING.md

 check out this [article about forking](https://help.github.com/articles/fork-a-repo/).
 To get started on a new rule or fix/improve some existing rule you can follow the instructions below.

+- Pick the rule name you will be working on and add the `ter` prefix.
+For instance, if you will be working on the `no-tabs` rule, then the rule name will be `ter-no-tabs`.
+This is to avoid future name collision with native rules provided by `TSLint`.
-- Create a branch with the rule name, e.g. `no-if-usage`.
+- Create a branch with the rule name, e.g. `ter-indent`.
 - If you haven't, run `npm install` to download the project dependencies.
 - Create your rule tests at `./src/test/rules` and your rule in `./src/rules` with the convention:
-  - Name: rule-name (hyphenated, e.g: no-if-usage)
+  - Name: rule-name (hyphenated, e.g: `ter-no-if-usage`)
-  - Rule File: ruleNameRule.ts (camelCased and with the `Rule` suffix, e.g: noIfUsageRule.ts)
+  - Rule File: ruleNameRule.ts (camelCased and with the `Rule` suffix, e.g: `terNoIfUsageRule.ts`)
-  - Test File: ruleNameRuleTests.ts (camelCased and with the `RuleTests` suffix, e.g: noIfUsageRuleTests.ts)
+  - Test File: ruleNameRuleTests.ts (camelCased and with the `RuleTests` suffix, e.g: `terNoIfUsageRuleTests.ts`)

   This step can be done automatically by running